hsnucnmc/winter-2022/main.md

 # So, what will you learn

 - Some system administration skills
-- Knowledge about how some services work (or even setup one by yourself)
+- Knowledge about how services work (or even setup one by yourself)
 - How to use web framework and docker

 ![word cloud](/word_cloud.png)